-Ferdinand Magellan “ U.S. No. 1 Presidential Railcar has been removed from open exhibit.
-While the exterior of the car is still available for viewing, the interior has been secured due to the preservation needs of the car.
+Ferdinand Magellan “ U.S. No. 1 Presidential Railcar is available as a guided tour.
+While the exterior of the car is still available for unscheduled viewing, the interior has been secured due to the preservation needs of the car.
 The many years of the public passing through the railcar have taken their toll.
 In order to preserve the car for future generations to study and enjoy, this step has been necessary.
-We do conduct guided tours of this car!
 Please go to the admissions page, located here: Hours & Admissions Information Page.
 The admissions page shows the tour information for the Magellan, and times that we conduct the tours.

 Right: The Great Seal of the President of the United States as displayed in bronze on the rear gate of the FERDINAND MAGELLAN